Let’s face it: Some of us developers have no clue how to really answer the question, What is an API?

 I read this in a book called “Learning WordPess REST API” by PACKT Publishing.
 And I’ll quote here:

 In simple words, an application programming interface lets you establish a connection or link between two different types of software.
 For instance, your computer has a USB port, which is essentially meant for connecting USB storage devices such as flash drives or USB hard disks.
-However, you can connect virtually any type of USB hardware to the– Learning WordPress REST API by Sufyan bin Uzayr
+However, you can connect virtually any type of USB hardware to the portprinters, smartphones, tablets, and so on.
+As such, think of the USB port as an API for letting you connect different types of devices to your computer and allowing your computer to interact with the concerned devices accordingly.
+Much like a USB port facilitates the exchange of data between two physical devices, an API facilitates the exchange of data between two different types of software.– Learning WordPress REST API by Sufyan bin Uzayr

 So with our USB ports, we plug up USB drives, printers, phone chargers, cameras, etc. and they all, despite being different, can “talk” to our computer via the USB port.
 In this way, the USB port is much like an API.

 So, What is an API?
 Use and reference this USB port analogy.

 Common uses of APIs